 - Edit the fourth column and give it the title “Gains Obtained.”
 In this one list, the gains created from work in the first column.

 I’ve created a sample sheet you can use.
 Just delete all the existing text and add your own:

 Free Sample Products and Services Analysis Sheet (second sheet in the workbook):

 Note: Not all services or products create gain, reduce pain or help accomplish jobs.
 Some services and products do just one of the three.
 So don’t worry if you cannot think of jobs, gain, and pain for every service/product listed.

-Third Action: Value-Price and Package Your Offering
+Third Action of Value-Based Pricing: Value-Price and Package Your Offering

 “The less a buyer knows objectively about the quality of the products and prices in an assortment, the stronger the pull of the ‘magic of the middle’ will be.” – Hermann Simon in Confessions of the Pricing Man